Mdantsane: Sports

 Mdantsane is home to the Sisa Dukashe Stadium, a multi-purpose soccer and rugby stadium opened in 1973.
 The stadium has hosted the SuperSport Rugby Challenge and is also an alternative home ground to the Port Elizabeth Premier Soccer League outfit Chippa United.
 The stadium hosts a number of boxing tournaments and local music events during the year.

-Mdantsane is regarded as the boxing mecca of South Africa having produced many boxers who have not only claimed South African but also international titles.
-Mdantsane was thrust into the boxing spotlight by Nkosana "Happyboy" Mgxaji when he defeated Durban fighter Moses Mthembu in a non-title fight at Sisa Dukashe Stadium, NU2, Mdantsane on 2 September 1972.
-Mgxaji went on to win the SA Junior Lightweight title in 1973.

-Since then Mdantsane has gone on to produce 50 national and 23 international boxing champions including the former IBF super bantamweight champion Vuyani "The Beast" Bungu, IBF world bantamweight Welcome Ncita, WBO light flyweight champion Masibulele “Hawk” Makepula, former IBF Champion Noni Tenge and Zolani Tete.
-Mdantsane has not only produced excellent boxers but also award-winning mentors like Balekile Sam and Mzimasi Mnguni.
+Mdantsane has produced 50 national and 23 international boxing champions, including the former IBF super bantamweight champion Vuyani "The Beast" Bungu, IBF world bantamweight champion Welcome Ncita, WBO light flyweight champion Masibulele “Hawk” Makepula, former IBF Champion Noni Tenge, and Zolani Tete.
+Many successful boxing coaches, including Balekile Sam and Mzimasi Mnguni, have also come from Mdantsane.

-Professor Njabulo Ndebele in his book 'Behind sweaty windows’ describes boxing as a core element in the township's culture.
-"Boxing is a street sport in Mdantsane..All the world champions started boxing from the streets, in the classrooms of Mdantsane’s school...For the young men boxing is “a field we ploughed with no skills and resources...It’s part of the community culture, and entertainment.
+Njabulo Ndebele describes boxing as a core element in the township's culture.
+"Boxing is a street sport in Mdantsane..All the world champions started boxing from the streets, in the classrooms of Mdantsane’s school...For the young men boxing is ‘a field we ploughed with no skills and resources’...It’s part of the community culture, and entertainment.
 It has also given the community of Mdantsane a sense of communal identity.”
 In April 2016, South African billionaire Patrice Motsepe donated R1 million worth of gym equipment is to be distributed to 57 clubs in Mdantsane.